 - For the chocolate ice cream scoops: Place all chocolate ice cream ingredients in a high speed blender and blend until perfectly smooth and creamy.
 I usually do one minute on the highest speed.
 Pour the mixture into any freezer safe container with a lid.
 You can also use a loaf pan and cover with aluminum foil.

-- To decorate: Remove the ice cream cake and the chocolate ice cream from freezer and place at room temperature to soften so it will be scoop-able.
+- To decorate: Remove the chocolate ice cream from freezer and place at room temperature to soften so it will be scoop-able.
 While the ice creams soften, make the magic shell.
-This is optional but adds a fun effect to the cake that makes it look like the chocolate ice cream scoops are melting overtop the vanilla ice cream cake.
-To do this, in a microwave safe glass measuring cup with pour spout, microwave chocolate chips and coconut oil on high for 2 minutes.
+The magic shell is optional but adds a fun effect to the cake that makes it look like the chocolate ice cream scoops are melting overtop the vanilla ice cream cake.
+To do this, in a microwave safe glass measuring cup with pour spout, microwave chocolate chips and coconut oil on high for 1.5-2 minutes.
 Stir well with a spoon.
 Set aside to cool slightly before pouring over the ice cream cake.
 Remove ice cream cake from freezer and release from the springform pan.
 Place ice cream cake onto a flat surface like a cutting board or large flat serving dish.
-Pour the chocolate shell overt the the cake and allow it to overflow and drizzle down the edges.
+Pour the chocolate shell over the the cake and allow it to overflow and drizzle down the edges.
 You can also use a spoon for this and carefully spoon the magic chocolate shell on the edges of the cake.
 The chocolate will set quickly since the ice cream is cold.
 Pour sprinkles overtop the portion of the cake where you plan to add your ice cream scoops.
 Cover more surface than the scoop will to give the effect of the ice cream scoops melting overtop the cake.
 Scoop chocolate ice cream overtop the chocolate shell.
 Cover the scoops with more sprinkles.
 Place ice cream cones overtop the chocolate ice cream scoops.
 Serve immediately or store in the freezer until ready to serve.

 * Soaking your cashews in advance will make them extra creamy, less gritty and more easily digestible.
 Soaking cashews also helps to make the nutrients more available.
 You can soak in water overnight or do a quick soak using boiling water for an hour or two.
 Drain and rinse before using in this recipe.
 Measure out the cashews before soaking since they will swell and measure differently post-soak.